freedoom-badass-edition/freedoom-badass-edition/README.md

 1. clone the repository
 2. install deutex in the repository
-3. run the batch file located in the repository
+3. run the batch file (build.bat for the main mod, build_mappack.bat for the mappack) located in the repository